browserengineering/book/book/animations.md

 The last category of animations we haven't covered is the *input-driven* ones, such as scrolling.
 I introduced this category of animations earlier, but didn't really explain in much detail why it makes sense to categorize scrolling as an *animation*.
-In my mind, there are two key reasons:
+To my mind, there are two key reasons:

 * Scrolling often continues after the input is done.
 For example, most browsers animate scroll in a smooth way when scrolling by keyboard or scrollbar clicks.
-Another example is that in a touch-driven scroll, browsers interpret the touch movement as a gesture with velocity, and therefore continue the scroll according to a physics-based model (with friction slowing it down).
+Another example is that in a touch-driven scroll, browsers interpret the touch movement as a gesture with velocity, and therefore continue the scroll (a "fling") according to a physics-based model (with friction slowing it down).

 * Touch or mouse drag-based scrolling is very performance sensitive.
 This is because humans are much more sensitive to things keeping up with the movement of their hand than they are to the latency of responding to a click.
-For example, a scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to= a person, but most people do not able to perceive click input delays of about to 100ms or so in a negative way.
+For example, a scrolling hiccup for even one frame, even for only a few tens of milliseconds, is easily noticeable and jarring to a person, but most people do not notice click input delays of about to 100ms or so.

 Let's add composited scrolling to our browser, and then smooth scrolling on keyboard events.